 - Evidence of growth of OET courses and/or student numbers to demonstrate that OET can be a viable business in this location.
 The cost associated with the application for Premium Provider status is in reflection of the assessment and feedback which will be provided by our team of OET experts about the lesson materials submitted by your institution as well as the entitlement to constant support from these experts once the course has been successfully completed.

 If approved, the language school or private business will then need to pay the AUD 500 non-refundable application fee.
 It should be understood that payment of the application fee does not entitle successful award of the Premium Provider status nor will a refund of the application fee be made if the school or business decides to abandon their application or they are unable to achieve the required standard following feedback to the first assignment submission

 Once your language school or private business has been awarded Premium Provider status, you will have access to other resources including:

 - Use of the Premium Provider logo on your website.

-- Listing on the OET Premium Providers website page
+- Prominent listing on the OET Premium Providers website page

 - Access to the OET Promotional Toolkit which contains marketing materials

 - Promotion to OET candidates through targeted emails listing Premium Providers

 - Opportunity to participate in candidate-facing campaigns